stefan-hoeck/idris2-chem/src/Doc/Tut1.md

 square x = x * x
 ```

-The above, is almost exactly like Haskell, the only difference
+The above is almost exactly like Haskell the only difference
 being that Idris2 uses a single colon `:` in type signatures.

 Function composition can be done using the dot operator `(.)`: